World Mayor

+The 2025 World Mayor Prize was dedicated to 'Mayors Fighting Poverty' and run on the World Mayor 2025 and Women Mayors platforms.
+However, in September 2025 the organisers published that they had decided not to continue to award the prize due to the low number of public nominations.

 The City Mayors Foundation commissions the trophy presented as the World Mayor Prize.
-The trophy was designed by artist Manuel Ferrari and is handmade out of steel by the metalworker Kaspar Swankey.
+The trophy was conceived by Tann vom Hove.
+It was designed by artist Manuel Ferrari and is handmade out of steel by the metalworker Kaspar Swankey.

 Notable recipients

 Notable winners include (subsequent political offices): Edi Rama (Prime Minister of Albania), Dora Bakoyannis (Greek foreign minister) and Marcelo Ebrard (Mexican foreign minister), while runners-up (or top 10 finalists) have included Andrés Manuel López Obrador (President of Mexico), Job Cohen (Dutch Labour opposition leader), Joko Widodo (President of Indonesia), Gavin Newsom (Governor of California), Leopoldo López (Venezuelan opposition leader), Cory Booker (US Senator) and John Hickenlooper (US Senator and former Governor of Colorado).

 Riace (Italy) mayor Domenico Lucano, who came third in the 2010 poll, was arrested in October 2018 on various immigration-related charges.
 The mayor of Gdańsk Paweł Adamowicz, who was assassinated in January 2019, had ranked ninth in the 2016 poll.

 City Mayors Foundation

 The City Mayors Foundation, also known as City Mayors, is an international think tank dedicated to urban affairs.
-It has been active since 2003 and runs the biennial World Mayor Prize, as well as providing pro bono consultancy services.
+It has been active since 2003 and runs the biennial World Mayor Prize, as well as the CityMayors.com website.
 Unlike Eurocities and United Cities and Local Governments it is wholly independent of any city.